If you want something new, you have to stop doing something old.

 What gets measured gets fixed.
 In assessing your progress in business transformation we use the six capitals framework to measure how the organisation creates value over time.
 It uses a combination of quantitative and qualitative information monitoring the business’s activities and outputs in terms financial, manufactured, intellectual, human, social and relationship, and natural resources that you use or affect.

-Your new business strategy is happening against the backdrop of a globalised economy transitioning to a knowledge economy that is evolving again with new technology.
-Individuals and groups are able to make use of any under-utilised assets that they own like cars, rooms and apartments creating the sharing economy.
-Individuals can offer their services through online marketplaces on a full or part-time basis to companies both small and large forming the gig economy.
+Your new business strategy is happening against the backdrop of post-pandemic change and a globalised economy (which is transitioning to a knowledge economy), and is continuously evolving as new technology appears.
+Individuals and groups are able to make use of any under-utilised assets that they own (such as cars, rooms and apartments) creating the sharing economy.
+Individuals can offer their services through online marketplaces on a full or part-time basis, and to companies both small and large, forming what is known as the “gig economy”.
 Companies are transitioning from being product oriented, to offering everything as a service.
 You can make use any of these options on the buy side or sell side, as part of your platform, or within your ecosystem.

-Wherever each of your given categories of products or services sits within its own lifecycle and the broader market, you can apply the business dimension of our Mutable framework to think differently and create new value.
+Wherever each of your given categories of products or services sits within its own life-cycle and within the broader market, you can apply the business dimension of our Mutable framework to help you to think differently and create new value.

 This Business framework can’t operate stand-alone but has to be supported by your leadership and People, as well as harnessing our Technology framework to provide the right tools.
-You also need to keep an eye on the future possibilities.
-The data you collect has the potential to become the biggest differentiator in the next two to three years.
-Look to ways that you can unlock it and use it strategically to win.
+You also need to keep an eye on the future possibilities (without neglecting current realities).
+The data you collect has the potential to become your biggest differentiator now, and over the next two to three years.
+Look at ways that you can unlock it and use it strategically to win.